-Number Critical Benchmark Requirement Guidance B2.1 \ The standard shall review operating permits and permit conditions, including restrictions, volumes, production, and emission limits.
-Example of permit limits to be reviewed: Water abstraction volumes; Water discharge to the environment: volumes and effluent limits, Water discharge direct to drainage: volumes and effluent limits, Air emissions: volumes and limits (e.g., particulates, nitrogen oxides, sulfur dioxides, volatile organic compounds), Solid waste disposal: distinguished hazardous and non-hazardous volumes, Storm water, Boilers, Chemical purchase/storage: limits.
+Number Critical Benchmark Requirement Guidance B2.1 ~ The standard shall review operating permits and permit conditions: including restrictions, volumes, production, and emission limits.
+Example of permit limits to be reviewed: Water abstraction volumes Water Discharge to the Environment: volumes and Effluent Limits Water Discharge direct to drainage: volumes and Effluent Limits Air Emissions: volumes and Limits (e.g. particulates, nitrogen oxides, sulfur dioxides, volatile organic compounds) Solid waste disposal: distinguished hazardous and non-hazardous volumes Storm water Boilers Chemical purchase/storage: limits B2.2 ~ The standard shall review all monitoring programs and test reports and records to demonstrate compliance with operating permits.
+Example of record values to be reviewed: Water abstraction volumes Water Discharge to the Environment: volumes and effluent limits Water Discharge direct to drainage: volumes and effluent limits Air Emissions: volumes and limits

-Number Critical Benchmark Requirement Guidance B2.2 ~ The standard shall review all monitoring programs and test reports and records to demonstrate compliance with operating permits.
-Example of record values to be reviewed: • Water abstraction volumes; • Water discharge to the environment: volumes and effluent limits, • Water discharge direct to drainage: volumes and effluent limits, • Air emissions: volumes and limits (e.g., particulates, nitrogen oxides, sulfur dioxides, volatile organic compounds), • Solid waste disposal: distinguished hazardous and non-hazardous volumes, • Chemical purchase/storage: limits.
-B2.3 ~ The standard shall review the regulatory authorities' recent visits and the auditing results of these visits.
+(e.g. Particulates, nitrogen oxides, sulfur dioxides, volatile organic compounds) Solid waste disposal: distinguished hazardous and non-hazardous volumes Chemical purchase/storage: limits B2.3 ~ The standard shall review the recent visits of regulatory authorities and the auditing results of these visits.
 Visits carried out over the audit cycle shall be considered.
 B2.4 ~ The standard shall verify that the production site is acting in accordance with permit conditions and/or legislation and shall review any regulatory environmental enforcement actions or fines.
 Any regulatory environmental enforcement actions or fines over the audit cycle shall be considered.
 If written cautions, warnings, prosecutions, or another form of regulatory actions have been taken against the production site, the standard shall review the corrective actions taken and verify compliance with operating permits and legal restrictions.

-Number Critical Benchmark Requirement Guidance B2.5 ~ The standard shall fail any production site that is not complying and/or cannot provide evidence of compliance with operating permits or any other pertinent legislation or restriction.
-Examples of other pertinent legislation or restriction: local/national regulations, local/national emissions limits, etc. Evidence shall be in the form of reports from external agencies confirming testing and compliance or internal testing (if the latter, evidence that the testing is occurring should be sought i.e., view lab books).
+B2.5 ~ The standard shall fail any production site that is not or cannot provide evidence it is in compliance with operating permits or any other pertinent legislation or restriction.
+Examples of other pertinent legislation or restriction: local/national regulations, local/national emissions limits, etc. Evidence shall be in the form of reports from external agencies confirming testing and compliance or internal testing (if the latter evidence that the testing is occurring should be sought i.e. view lab books).
 Compliance shall be considered over the audit cycle.